gregheo/RWDevCon-WatchKit-1/0-Materials/Session 106 WatchKit I Challenge.markdown

 ![The current project.
 Wall of text!](./assets/challenge-starter.png)

-Your challenge is to update the table row interface to include an icon for the track.
-You'll find images called Beginner, Intermediate, and Advanced already in the **people.xcassets** asset catalog (in the RWDevCon group) and you can access a session's track with the `session.track.name` property.
+Your challenge is to update the table row interface to include an icon for the track so it looks like this:

-The goal is to have the table row look like this:

 ![Table with icons in the rows](./assets/challenge-table-icons.png)

-[Jump ahead to the hints](#hint-1-interface) if you need some help along the way.
+You can access a session's track with the `session.track.name` property, which will be a string like "Beginner", "Intermediate", and "Advanced".
+There are icon images with matching names in the asset catalog for you to use.
+The extra twist is that not all tracks have an image – there's no icon for the Inspiration track, for example.

 ## Bonus: Session details image

 If you're a smartypants and need an extra task, how about getting the image to show up on the session details page too?

 ![Track icon on the session details screen](./assets/challenge-session-icon.png)

+Go ahead and dive right in to the challenge.
+If you need some hints, keep reading!

 ## Hint 1: Interface